 Iranians under Arabs’ Domination

 For almost two centuries, there were dependent and semi- dependent governments ruling over Iran or various parts of it who had to report to Abbasid caliphs in Baghdad.
-This suppression together with Arabs’ lack of educated and artistic background led some of the Iranian arts to the edge of extinction and transformed some other ones.
+This suppression together with Arabs’ lack of educated and artistic background led some of the Iranian arts to the edge of extinction and transformed some others.
 In return for what was given to Iranians, Arabs obtained several things from Iranian civilization.

 During your trip to Iran, you can see certain consequences of Iranians’ contribution to Arabs and some are intangible.
 For instance,